-We’ll start by soaking the onions in buttermilk.
+We’ll start by soaking the onions in buttermilk in a large bowl.
 The soaking process takes away the harsh bite from the onions and mellows out the flavor.
 Then, we’ll dredge the onion strings in a combination of flour, onion powder, smoked paprika, salt, and pepper.
 I know what you’re thinking, onion powder, with fresh onions?
 YES.
-Because it really just intensifies the onion flavor that much more.
+Because it really just intensifies the flavor of these crispy fried onions that much more.
 You can leave it out if you don’t have any on hand, but know that you should make this at least once with the onion powder, so much better that way!

-What ingredients do you need to make the green bean casserole?
+What ingredients do you need to make the green bean mixture?

-- garlic (as little or as much as you like between 3-6 cloves)
+- Garlic: Use as little or as much as you would like.
+I suggest somewhere between 3-6 cloves.

 What kind of mushrooms work best?